mobizt/FirebaseClient/README.md

 - By creating user config file `UserConfig.h` in library installed folder and define these optional options.

 - By adding compiler build flags with `-D name`.

+- By defined the macros before including the library main header file `FirebaseClient.h`.

 In PlatformIO IDE, using `build_flags` in PlatformIO IDE's platformio.ini is more convenient